-The stockholders agreement provides that members of the stockholders committee will vote the shares subject to the agreement in support of the election of:
+The stockholders agreement provides that in connection with our election of directors, members of the stockholders committee will vote the shares subject to the agreement in support of the following:

 - Matthew R. Barger, or, unless Mr. Barger is removed from the Board for cause, a successor selected by Mr. Barger who holds Class A common units, so long as the holders of the Class A common units beneficially own at least 5% of our outstanding capital stock.
-As of March 27, 2019, the holders of the Class A common units beneficially owned approximately 9% of our outstanding capital stock. - · A director nominee, initially Mr. Colson, designated by the stockholders committee who is an employee-partner.
+As of April 8, 2020, the holders of the Class A common units beneficially owned approximately 7.0% of our outstanding capital stock. - A director nominee, initially Mr. Colson, designated by the stockholders committee who is an employee-partner.

-Under the terms of the stockholders agreement, we are required to use our best efforts to elect Mr. Barger and Mr. Colson, which efforts must include soliciting proxies for, and recommending that our stockholders vote in favor of, the election of each.
+Under the terms of the stockholders agreement, we are required to use our best efforts to elect the nominees described above, which efforts must include soliciting proxies for, and recommending that our stockholders vote in favor of, the election of each.
 Other than as provided above, under the terms of the stockholders agreement, the stockholders committee may in its discretion vote, or abstain from voting, all or any of the shares subject to the agreement on any matter on which holders of shares of our common stock are entitled to vote.
 The committee is specifically authorized to vote for its members as directors under the terms of the stockholders agreement.